-V14634-P92609 KEEP THIS PORTION FOR YO UR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-D RETURN N THIS PC RTION ONLY ALAUNOS THERAPEUTICS, INC. The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors 0 0 0 Nominees: 01) Kevin S. Boyle, Sr. 05) Mary Thistle 02) Robert J. Hofmeister 06) Jaime Vieser 03) James Huang 07) Holger Weis 04) Robert W. Postma The Board of Directors recommends you vote FOR proposals 2, 3, 5, 6 and 7 and 1 Year on proposal 4.
-For Against Abstain 2.
-To ratify the selection by the audit committee of the boa Company for its fiscal year ending December 31, 2023. rd of di rectors of RSM US L LP as the independent registered public accounting) firm of the 0 0 0 З. 3.
+V48660-P09834 KEEP THIS PORTIO N FOR YO UR RECORDS THIS PRO XY CA RD IS VA LID ON LY WHEN SIGNED AND DATED.
+D RETUR N THIS PC RTION ONLY ALAUNOS THERAPEUTICS, INC. The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. To elect each of the five nominees for director named in the accompanying proxy statement (the "proxy statement") to hold office until the 2025 annual meeting of stockholders and until his or her successor is duly elected and qualified or, if sooner, until his or her earlier death, resignation or removal.
+0 0 0 Ι Nominees: 01) Robert J. Hofmeister 02) Dale Curtis Hogue, Jr. 03) Robert W. Postma 04) Jaime Vieser 05) Holger Weis The Board of Directors recommends you vote FOR proposals 2, 3, 4, 5 and 6.
+For Against Abstain To ratify the selection of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024 by the audit committee (the "audit committee") of the board of directors of the Company (the "Board").
+0 O Ο 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement.
-0 0 0 1 Year 2 Years 3 Years Abstain 4.
-To indicate, on an advisory basis, the preferred frequenc executive officers. y of sha areholder a advisory w otes on the compensation of the Company's name d O 0 0 0 For Against Abstain 5.
-To approve, if needed in the discretion of the Board, the amo to effect a reverse stock split at a ratio of 1-for-5 to 1-for- tement of the Company's amended and restated certificate of ir ncorporation 0 0 0 6.
-To approve an amendment to the Company's amended and restated certificate of incorporation to increase the authorized number of shares of common stock from 420,000,000 shares to 520,000,000 shares.
-0 0 0 7.
-To approve an adjournment of the annual meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of Proposal 5 and Proposal 6.
-0 0 NOTE: To transact any other business as may properly come before the meeting or any adjournments or postponements thereof.
+0 Ο O 4.
+To approve the amendment and restatement of the Company's second amended and restated certificate of incorporation, as amended (our "Charter"), in substantially the form attached to the proxy statement as Annex A, to, at the discretion of the Board, effect a reverse stock split with respect to the Company's issued and outstanding common stock, par value \$0.001 per share, including stock held by the Company as treasury shares, at a reverse stock split ratio of 1-for-5 to 1-for-15, inclusive. - O 0 5.
+To approve an amendment to the Company's Charter, in substantially the form attached to the proxy statement as Annex B, to, at the discretion of the Board, increase the number of shares of common stock authorized for issuance thereunder from 34,666,667 shares to 50,000,000 shares.
+0 0 O 6.
+6. To approve a proposal to adjourn the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of Proposal 5 and Proposal 6 ("Proposal 6"). Ο O NO TE: To transact any other business as may properly come be fore the Annual M leeting or any adjournments or postponements thereof.
 Plea ase sign exactly as your name(s) appear(s) hereon.
 When sign ners should each sign personally.
 All holders must sign.
-If a con ning as a poration attorney, e or partne xecutor, ac rship, plea dministrator, or other fiduciary, please give full title a se sign in full corporate or partnership name by autho s such.
-Joint rized officer.
-Sigi nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a cor ning as poratio attorney, e n or partne xecutor, a rship, plea dministrator, or other fiduciary, please give full title as such.
+Joint se sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date